“And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables Him to bring everything under His control…”

 Stay the course.

-Our hope is in the One who is coming again.
+Our hope is in the One who will return.

 Written by Jonathan Munson, Executive Director, RFTH